 If you don't know what stotties are, get the basics about this delicious cake from Northeast England with this primer.
 And if you've had the pleasure of enjoying the food before, learn more about its origins.
 If you live outside of England, find out how stotties compare to cakes in your neck of the woods.

 Foods like stotties can be found all over the world.
 Also known as stottie cake and spelled "stotty," the cake is a large, round flatbread.
 Sometimes, stotties are as large as 30 centimeters, or 11.8 inches, in diameter!

-Today, more privileged Brits eat the food as well, but there's debate about which group makes it correctly.
-While the working-class prefers stotties to be crusty, mass-produced stotties tend to be softer.
+Today, all Brits eat the food, but there's a debate about how to make it correctly.
+Some stottie enthusiasts and traditionalists prefer them to be crusty, but mass-produced stotties tend to be softer.

 So, what's the connection between stotting, or bouncing, and this cake?
 Well, traditionally, makers of the cake bounced it on kitchen floors to determine if it was the right texture.
 Cakes that failed to bounce were tossed out.
 But due to concerns about hygiene, this practice has fallen by the wayside.

 Originally, the stottie was a quite heavy, chewy bread made from leftover dough on the coolest part of the coal-fired oven, according to British newspaper the Independent.
 Thanks to modern bread cooking techniques, however, the cakes are now much lighter.
 Special mixers knead the dough to the ideal texture, as the stottie does need to be solid enough to hold a hefty filling once it's split.
 Egg and bacon are particularly popular fillings for stotties.
 In this way, it's similar to savory, doughy dishes like quiches, which often use the same foods as fillings.